 Lists seem bizarre but are really useful.
 Right now, we’ll use them to hold general inputs and outputs of iterative processes.
 Even more importantly, we’ll see that data frames are actually a very specific kind of list – one comprised of vectors of the same length – which is why they can store variables of different types.

-loopsFor this example, I’m going to start with the list defined below.
+for loopsFor this example, I’m going to start with the list defined below.

 list_norms =